pingcap/tidb-operator/docs/google-kubernetes-tutorial.md

 ## Connecting to TiDB

+There can be a small delay between the pod being up and running, and the service being available.
+When you see `demo-tidb` appear, the service is ready to connect to:

+	watch "kubectl get svc -n tidb"

-Now lets connect to our MySQL database.
-This will connect to the clustered service IP address within the Kubernetes cluster:
+You can connect to the clustered service within the Kubernetes cluster:

 	kubectl run -n tidb mysql-client --rm -i --tty --image mysql -- mysql -P 4000 -u root -h $(kubectl get svc demo-tidb -n tidb --output json | jq -r '.spec.clusterIP')